scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 parent: components
 label: component
 thispage: component.date-picker
-summary: "Date pickers help a user to input a date into a form."
+summary: "Date pickers help a user to enter a date into a form."

 examples:
   - site: mygov.scot